Delors/Course_W3M20014/4-finite_fields.rst

     Observation: :math:`x^8\;mod\; m(x) = [m(x)-x^8] = x^4 +x^3 +x +1`

-    It follows that multiplication by x (i.e., 00000010) can be implemented as a 1-bit left shift followed by a condition bitwise XOR with 00011011:
+    It follows that multiplication by :math:`x` (i.e., :math:`0000\,0010`) can be implemented as a 1-bit left shift followed by a conditional bitwise XOR with :math:`0001\,1011`:

     .. math::
         x \times f(x) =